Seminari periodici

 2016

-16 Marzo
+16 marzo

 During this Topics in Mathematics Seminar, a gallery of applications is given for the Potential Theory associated with second-order PDOs L, possibly elliptic-degenerate, possessing a positive and global fundamental solution.
 In the absence of such a fundamental solution, it is nonetheless outlined the proof of the Harnack inequality for L.